-Animal studies and cannabis-user surveys suggest that low levels of cannabis could be effective for anxiety.
+Animal studies and cannabis-user surveys suggest that low levels of cannabis are effective for anxiety.
 Brain scans show that CBD oil triggers changes in blood flow to regions in the brain linked with feelings of anxiety, indicating it for OCD, too.

-Other illnesses that have seen positive results from cannabis use: menopause, Alzheimer’s, multiple sclerosis, hypertension.
+Other illnesses that have been positive results from cannabis use: menopause, Alzheimer’s, multiple sclerosis, hypertension.

-Where legal, cannabis, with the active cannabinoids, is consumed (for a medical or recreation purpose) in foods, such as gummies, cookies, or in tea.
+Where legal, cannabis, with the active cannabinoids, is consumed (for a medical or recreational purpose) in foods, such as gummies, cookies or tea.

 At this time, cannabis products are not used in animal feed, and anyone wanting to give it to their pet as a treatment should consult with a veterinarian.